 Type Cover keyboard and Surface Pen

-Of course, there is also the Type Cover keyboard, which occasionally will come in new colors and attaches to the Pro with a proprietary pogo connector.
+Then there is also the Type Cover keyboard, which occasionally will come in new colors and attaches to the Pro with a proprietary pogo connector.
 It’s a key element of the Surface Pro line, and again, the Surface Pro 8 could take some inspiration from the Surface Pro X in this regard.

 The Surface Pro X introduced the Surface Slim Pen into the mix.
 It’s an extremely light and thin stylus — so small that it can actually fit into the slot of the Surface Pro X’s redesigned Type Cover.
 It can charge while in the slot, and can even be hidden away by folding up the top portion of the magnetized keyboard attachment.
-The Slim Pen might not be as comfortable as the original Surface Pen, but it was an intuitive way to store the stylus without adding any girth to the overall package.
+The Slim Pen might not be as comfortable as the original Surface Pen, but it offers an intuitive way to store the stylus without adding any girth to the overall package.

-We’ll have to wait and see how much inspiration the Surface Pro 8 takes from the Surface Pro X, or if Microsoft has some new design changes made exclusively for the Surface Pro 8.
+We’ll have to wait and see how much inspiration the Surface Pro 8 takes from the Surface Pro X, or if Microsoft has some new design changes aimed exclusively for the Surface Pro 8.

 - The best budget laptops for 2021